BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Junior**

   Sounds like less work for me.
 I like it.

 **Senior**

   Ok then, let's try on your laptop first.

-  First of all you have to follow the installation instructions XXX.
+  First of all you have to follow the `installation instructions </the_project/install_and_configure>`_.

 **Junior**